 Down is a brilliant insulation material, and its low weight makes it extremely suitable as fill for duvets.
 The insulating ability of the fill is measured with the concept fill power.
 Goose down with fill power 825 is certainly a fantastic warmer, but fill can also easily be used in a light and airy summer duvet – just not so much of it.
 Feathers are great as support in pillows – if you prefer a high, firm pillow.

 What is the difference between down and feathers?

 The finest, largest and strongest down originates from regions with substantial fluctuations between day and night temperatures.
 Anseriformes (ducks, geese) have developed the ability to keep warm on cold nights, yet also feel comfortable in the day’s heat – all with the same plumage.

-The secret lies in a protective layer of fat, lanolin, which makes feathers flexible, resistant and waterproof, which is also the explanation why these birds can remain dry and warm.
+The secret lies in a protective layer of fat, lanolin-type, which makes feathers flexible, resistant, and waterproof, which is also the explanation why these birds can remain dry and warm.